cherry pepper

 Health Benefits

-• Rich in Vitamin C, boosting immunity and acting as a powerful antioxidant.
+• Rich in Vitamin C, boosting your immune system and protecting against illness.

-• Provides Vitamin A, essential for good vision and immune function.
+• Good source of Vitamin A, essential for vision and immune function.

 Storage Tips

 Cherry peppers are best stored in the refrigerator to maintain their crispness and flavor.
-Place them in a plastic bag or airtight container and store in the crisper drawer.
-Pickled cherry peppers should always be stored in the refrigerator after opening.
-Fresh cherry peppers can also be frozen for longer storage.
-To freeze, wash, dry, and then freeze them whole or chopped on a baking sheet before transferring to a freezer bag to prevent sticking.
+Place them in a plastic bag or container to prevent them from drying out.
+Properly stored, they can last for several weeks.
+Pickled cherry peppers should be stored in their original brine in the refrigerator after opening.
+For longer storage, cherry peppers can be frozen.
+Core and chop the peppers, then freeze them in a single layer on a baking sheet before transferring them to a freezer bag.
+This prevents them from clumping together.

 Background Squiggy